OOPSpam/blog/_posts/2023-09-29-spam-protection-for-breakdance.md

 [Breakdance](https://breakdance.com/) is a new and popular site builder for WordPress.
 Like other page builders, it comes with a form builder.
 [Breakdance Form](https://breakdance.com/features/form-builder/) is included in the free version, but there are some limitations in the free version, like no third party actions can be used.
 So you are left with the ``Email`` and ``Store Submission`` actions.
 To use other built-in and third-party actions, you need a Pro version.

 In this article we will focus on the spam filtering options for Breakdance Forms.
-It comes with two built-in choices: reCaptcha and Honeypot.
+It comes with two built-in choices: reCAPTCHA and Honeypot.
 However, you can also use other third-party anti-spam plugins like ours, [OOPSpam WordPress plugin](https://wordpress.org/plugins/oopspam-anti-spam/).

 {% include toc.md %}